 [Playing Shepard Tone in ‘The Mole’ in background]

-The film score creates this sound of rising tension that carries the screenplay forward, leaving many audiences, including myself, cling on to the seat while watching the movie.
+The film score creates this sound of rising tension that carries the screenplay forward, leaving many audiences, including myself, clinging to the seat while watching the movie.

 [Some type of ambient noise]

-On the contrary, some scenes are able to enhance the emotions without any film score or soundtrack.
-Just the ambient noise is enough to capture the audience.
+The power of sound in films even extends to the ambient noise that is used to impact the audience.

-A great example of this comes from one of my personal favorite film, ‘Saving Private Ryan’.
+A great example of this comes from one of my personal favorite films, ‘Saving Private Ryan’.
 The opening scene is acclaimed for its accurate depiction of the horrific event on D-Day.

 [Saving Private Ryan scene]

-Instead of using any background music, sounds of gunshots, explosions, and cries for help overwhelms the audience’s auditory senses.
-This particular scene immerses each audience to feel as if they are actually at the battlefield.
+Instead of using any background music, sounds of gunshots, explosions, and cries for help overwhelm the audience’s auditory senses.
+This particular scene immerses each audience member sonically to make them feel as if they are on the battlefield.

 [Hans Zimmer background music]

-Our brains often subconsciously react differently to a visual given the music playing behind it.
-I think it is really interesting because of how subtle film scores can be, and yet how vital they are to a movie.

-The psychology of music is one of the most important cinematic techniques in film.
+Our brains often subconsciously react differently to a visual given the music or sounds playing behind it.The psychology of sound is one of the most important cinematic techniques in film.
 The emotional and thematic potential of these techniques is limitless and I have only scratched the surface.

-Maybe you should watch your favorite film again, and pay closer attention to how the score or soundtrack enhances the film.
+Maybe you should watch your favorite film again, and pay closer attention to how the sound enhances the film.

 Thanks for listening.